Herobrine-pixel/Cyber-Shadows-/README.md

 1. **Launch the Game:** Open the Legacy Builder project in Scratch 3.0.
 2. **Read In-Game Conversations:** Carefully follow the story to understand your objectives.
-3. **Building Task:** Complete two houses.
-Each completed house earns you 5 marks.
+3. **Building Task:** Complete three animals .
+Each completed animal earns you 5 marks.
 4. **Make Eco-friendly Decisions:** Choose sustainable options to improve your score and impact.
 5. **View Your Score:** At the end, check your score to evaluate your performance.